-- 104. HISTORY AND PRINCIPLES OF PHYSICAL EDUCATION Two hours

-Traces the history of Physical Education from its early origin to present-day trends.
+- 104. PRINCIPLES AND METHODS OF PHYSICAL EDUCATION Two hours Traces the history of Physical Education from its early origin to present-day trends.
 Considers the relation of Physical Education to life and ideas.
 Acquaints the student with the profession of Physical Education. - 203.
-ORGANIZATION AND ADMINISTRATION OF PHYSICAL EDUCATION

-A study of the representative programs of Physical Education and evaluation of these programs.
-Not offered in 1950-51. - 204.
-COMMUNITY RECREATION Two hours
+ORGANIZATION AND ADMINISTRATION OF PHYSICAL Two hours EDUCATION A study of the representative programs of Physical Education and evaluation of these programs.
+Offered in 1949-1950.

-A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs.
-Not offered in 1950-51. - 205.
-Coaching of Basketball Two hours
+Two hours 204.
+COMMUNITY RECREATION A study of the development, administration, and use of leisure time within the community and of the community agencies organized to meet present-day recreational needs.
+Offered in 1949-1950.

-A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.
-Not offered in 1950-51.
+205. COACHING OF BASKETBALL Two hours A consideration of the fundamentals that make up the game of basketball; team conditioning, styles of play, and team strategy.

-206. COACHING OF SPRING SPORTS
+206. COACHING OF SPRING SPORTS Two hours

 A study of the fundamentals of Track, Tennis, and Golf.
-Methods of teaching and coaching of these sports are also discussed
+Methods of teaching and coaching of these sports are also discussed.